PolicyEngine/microimpute/docs/models/imputer/implement-new-model.md

 # Creating a new imputer model

-This document demonstrates how to create a new imputation model by extending the `Imputer` and `ImputerResults` abstract base classes in MicroImpute.
+This document demonstrates how to create a new imputation model by extending the `Imputer` and `ImputerResults` abstract base classes in Microimpute.

-## Understanding the microImpute architecture
+## Understanding the Microimpute architecture

-MicroImpute uses a two-class architecture for imputation models:
+Microimpute uses a two-class architecture for imputation models:

 1. **Imputer**: The base model class that handles model initialization and fitting
 2. **ImputerResults**: Represents a fitted model and handles prediction